-The agenda for each Regular Council meeting and Council Work Session shall be prepared by the City Administrator.
-A resolution approving a contract shall only be included on the agenda if the City Attorney has reviewed the contract and the result of that review is included or with the proposed resolution.
+The agenda for each regular Council meeting and Council work session shall be prepared by the City Administrator.
+A resolution approving a contract shall only be included on the agenda if the City Attorney has reviewed the resolution.

-The agenda for Regular Council meetings will be prepared in accordance with the following order of business:
+The agenda for regular Council meetings will be prepared in accordance with the following order of business: